matter-labs/zksync-web-era-docs/docs/dev/troubleshooting.md

 It is not currently possible to transfer ERC-20s inside the Metamask interface.

 **Solution.** For now, transfers inside zkSync you should be done via the [zkSync Wallet](https://zqgai-staging-wallet-v2.zksync.dev) dApp.
-The tutorial on using the wallet can be found [here](./tutorials/bridging-funds.md).

 ## Metamask native contract interactions not working